qpoisson/vcpkg-manual-downloading/README.md

 # vcpkg-manual-downloading

-Vcpkg install often fails due to very slow downloading.
-In this case, we can try to download the package file manually and then continue to install.
-Here, we use assimp as an example.
-In vcpkg/ports/assimp/portfile.cmake, we can find the following section
+Vcpkg install often fails due to very slow downloading of the source package.
+We can download the source package file manually and then continue the installation.

+## Case 1: vcpkg_from_github

+For some packages, vcpkg downloding is instructed via vcpkg_from_github.
+For example, in vcpkg/ports/assimp/portfile.cmake, we can find the following information

 ```
 vcpkg_from_github(